LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W09-D0-OverviewAndAnnouncements-Spring.md

 ## Announcements

 - **Taking the final quiz off-campus**.
 If you live outside the Eugene/Springfield area and do not want to come to the LCC main campus to take the final, you need to <u>send an email this week</u> to online@lanecc.edu to arrange for your final to be proctored at a location near you.
 Please copy your instructor on the email.
 - **Library Study Jam next week.**  The Library will be hosting a study jam on Tuesday, June 3rd from 3-5 PM.
-Free pizza, drinks, & therapy dogs! (edited)
+Free pizza, drinks, & therapy dogs!

 ### Summer and Fall Term Registration